 What To Look for in Reusable Straws

-"Mindful Momma" creator and natural living educator Micaela Preston advises choosing reusable straws based on anticipated use.
+Mindful Momma creator and natural living educator Micaela Preston advises choosing reusable straws based on anticipated use.
 “Need something indestructible?
-A stainless steel straw is your best friend.
-Drinking boba tea?
+A stainless steel straw is your best friend," she says.
+"Drinking boba tea?
 Get the extra-wide straw.
 Have a hot drink?
-A bamboo straw will be your best bet,” she says.
-“Enjoying your favorite smoothie?
+A bamboo straw will be your best bet.
+Enjoying your favorite smoothie?
 Go for a glass straw—my personal fave.”

-“Get a reusable straw that folds up if possible, as it’s way easier to store in a bag or purse,” says environmental media host and "Brown Girl Green" blogger Kristy Drutman.
+“Get a reusable straw that folds up if possible, as it’s way easier to store in a bag or purse,” says environmental media host and Brown Girl Green blogger Kristy Drutman.
 “Using items, like a small pencil pouch that you can slip into your bag, are also very useful."

 Preston seconds Drutham’s suggestion by encouraging consumers to store their straws in a protective pouch for safekeeping.
-She also recommends getting mini brush to keep them clean.
+She also recommends getting a mini brush to keep them clean.

 Are reusable straws better for the environment?

-According to Drutham, the answer is yes “as long as they are actually reused and not thrown out immediately.
+According to Drutham, the answer is yes, “as long as they are actually reused and not thrown out immediately.
 Reusable straws are made in smaller quantities and instantly replace thousands of plastic straws, which would harm the environment," she says.